On the Boundedness of Globally $F$-split varieties: -Split Mori Fibre Spaces

 Suppose $Z$ is a non-klt center of $(X,(1+t)\Delta)$ and $E$ is a prime divisor lying over $Z$ inside $X'$.
 Then $E$ has coefficients strictly larger than $1$ in $B$.
 Since $(X',B+G')$ is log smooth, it must be that $E|_{G'}$ is an integral divisor and it is trivial if and only if $E$ and $G'$ do not meet.
 But then $E|_{G'} =\lfloor E|_{G'} \rfloor =0$ and so $E$ does not meet $G'$.
 Hence neither does $H$ meet $f_{*}\pi_{*}E=f_{*}Z$.
 In particular if $C$ is a curve in the non-klt locus, then there is an ample divisor $H$ on $Z$ not meeting $f_{*}C$.
 This is possible only if $f_{*}C$ is a point. \end{proof}

-\begin{lemma} Using the notation of Theorem \ref{setup} suppose that $Z$ is a curve and, writing $Y$ for the generic fibre of $f:X\to Z$, there is $t$ such that $(Y,(1+t)\Delta_{Y})$ is klt, then every curve in the non-klt locus of $(X,(1+t)\Delta)$ is contracted by $f$. \end{lemma}
+\begin{lemma} Using the notation of \autoref{setup} suppose that $Z$ is a curve and write $Y$ for the generic fibre of $f\colon X\to Z$.
+If there is $t$ such that $(Y,(1+t)\Delta_{Y})$ is klt, then every curve in the non-klt locus of $(X,(1+t)\Delta)$ is contracted by $f$. \end{lemma}

 \begin{proof} This follows essentially as above.
-Take a log resolution $\pi:(X',\Delta') \to (X,\Delta)$.
-Write $Y'$ for the generic fibre of $X' \to G'$.
+Take a log resolution $\pi\colon (X',\Delta') \to (X,\Delta)$.
+Write $Y'$ for the generic fibre of $X' \to Z$.
 Then $(Y',\Delta'|_{Y'}) \to (Y,\Delta_{Y})$ is a log resolution.
 Again write $K_{X'}+B=\pi^{*}(K_{X}+(1+t)\Delta)$.
 Then again if $B$ has a component $D$ with coefficient at least $1$ then $D$ cannot dominate $Z$, else it would pull back to $G'$ to give a contradiction.
 Hence the non-klt locus of $(X,(1+t)\Delta)$ must be contracted as claimed. \end{proof}

 \begin{lemma} Using the notation of the previous lemmas.
 There is some $\lambda$ independent of $(X,\Delta)$ and $G$ for which the non-klt locus of $(X,(1+t)\Delta)$ is contracted for all $t \leq \lambda$. \end{lemma} \begin{proof} We consider two cases.